LucressIrina/LucressIrina/README.md

 Web Developer/Designer
 ----------------------

-I am a creative person who enjoys trying new thing and I've always been interested in web development.
+I am a creative person who enjoys trying new things and I've always been interested in Web Development.
 It fascinated me even more after completing projects on CodeCamp.
-I am proficient in HTML, CSS, and JavaScript; and I am currently honing my web development skills by learning new technologies.
-I've always been a quick learner, easily grasping concepts, and my ability to work well in teams has been a major benefit.
+I have a working knowledge of HTML, CSS, and JavaScript.
+I am currently honing my Web Development skills by learning new technologies.
+I also have always been a quick learner, easily grasping concepts, and my ability to work well in teams has been a major benefit.
 I am excited about the prospect of using my technical skills and experiences in my career.

 * 🌍  I'm based in Tampa, FL
 * 🖥️  See my portfolio at [My Portfolio](http://magnificent-faloodeh-6a9b2d.netlify.app/)